onyx-platform/onyx-redis/README.md

 event map, for use within lifecycles e.g. :before-batch.
 Use in this way allows requests to be batched.

+Please see the Carmine documentation for examples for how to use Carmine.

 ##### Read Sets from Redis Input Plugin

 Catalog entry: